-If you’re feeling called to do something different in your business but you’re afraid to make the leap because you have an established personal brand, then you need to listen to today’s episode.
+If you’re feeling called to pivot in business but you’re afraid to make the leap because you have an established personal brand, today’s episode is for you.

 Elaine had been featured in Forbes, the Huffington Post, and over 500+ media sites, and had 300,000+ followers across her social media channels when she pivoted her business, and today, she’s sharing her secrets about pivoting in business and personal rebranding.